EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Had some popcorn while taking my parents out to a movie, then for lunch I had a sub and some fries.
 Then for dinner I had wings.

+### Day 561

+Today I had some cheerios for breakfast, then a small buffalo chicken pizza for lunch.
+Then for dinner I had some taco bell with a friend.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/